Love Train: Cover versions

 In 2006 Mötley Crüe drummer Tommy Lee performed "Love Train" for the ending credits of Final Destination 3.

 In popular culture

+In the 1998 film, The Last Days of Disco, the song is featured in the final scene and credits.

 The song was featured in the popular long-running Coors Light series of commercials featuring the Silver Bullet Express train from approximately 2005 to 2011, returning as a Super Bowl and March Madness ad in 2024.